necyberteam/documents/communications-handbook.md

 Distribution lists/groups:

 * All US-RSE members are added to the announce@us-rse.org email list.
 This is the list to be used for all important/official communications to the community.
 Members of the Steering Committee can send to the list, but communications should generally come from the overall Steering Committee instead of individual members.
-* The contact@us-rse.org email is the main address for people to contact US-RSE leadership.
+* contact@us-rse.org is the main address for people to contact US-RSE leadership.
 It is a google group that includes all of the Steering Committee members.
 * Discussion email lists can be created under the GSuite account, but members should opt into such lists, not be subscribed automatically.
 * US-RSE committee leaders, working group chairs, etc. can request discussion or distribution email groups as needed for US-RSE activities.